flexcompute/tidy3d/tidy3d/components/data/README.md

 #### Field-Like Data

-The `MonitorData` subclass `AbstractFieldData` defines a few methods and properties needed to propertly handle field-like data, such as `FieldData`, `FieldTimeData`, `PermittivityData`, and `ModeSolverData`.
+The `Dataset` subclass `AbstractFieldData` defines a few methods and properties needed to propertly handle field-like data, such as `FieldData`, `FieldTimeData`, `PermittivityData`, and `ModeSolverData`.

 There are a few convenient properties defined for each `AbstractFieldData`: